David Joyce (politician): 2018

+2024

+On June 12, 2024, Joyce was the only Republican to vote against holding Attorney General Merrick Garland in contempt for refusing to release audiotapes of President Biden's interview regarding classified documents.
+The vote on the GOP-led measure was 216 to 207.
+He said he couldn't support a "resolution that would further politicize our judicial system to score political points".

 Tenure

 Asked about his legislative priorities in March 2016, Joyce cited terrorist threats, job growth, government spending, the national debt, environmental protection of the Great Lakes, and health care.

 The Lugar Center and the McCourt School of Public Policy ranked Joyce the 29th most bipartisan member of the House of Representatives during the 114th United States Congress and the most bipartisan member of the House from Ohio.

 In July 2017, Joyce said that U.S. political discourse had reached a "vitriolic" level.
 "I do know there's a level of frustration out there," he said.
 "But we need to work together.
 [President Donald Trump] has gotten into this tug-of-war with the national media.
 Now we're six months into his presidency ... and infrastructure improvements, tax changes and healthcare law are not getting covered.
 They are dealing with the tweet du Jour ... and [Trump's tweets] certainly don't help."

 Joyce is a member of the Republican Main Street Partnership, United States Congressional International Conservation Caucus, Veterinary Medicine Caucus, and the Climate Solutions Caucus.
 He co-chairs the Congressional Cannabis Caucus.

 During Donald Trump's presidency, Joyce voted in line with Trump's stated position 91.8% of the time.
 As of September 2021, Joyce had voted in line with Joe Biden's stated position 30.6% of the time.

+On July 29, 2024, Joyce was announced as one of seven Republican members of a bipartisan task force investigating the attempted assassination of Donald Trump.